-Following a year and a half of development, we are pleased to announce that we are now on track to release the new ePot.V3 stepped attenuators & preamp controllers later in August of this year.
+(Update 9.15.20) Following a year and a half of development, we are pleased to announce the release of our new ePot.V3 Mini and Max electronic stepped attenuators & preamp controllers.

 Although long in coming, the ePot.V3 products are the best sounding electronic stepped attenuators and preamp controllers we’ve designed to date.
 We are really excited about these new beauties and are confident you’ll enjoy them as well.

-Below you’ll find a detailed update on the new ePot.V3 stepped attenuators.
+Below you’ll find some of the background on the new ePot.V3 stepped attenuators.

 What is a stepped attenuator?